 Prerequisite: A or B in Algebra II, Algebra II Honors, Pre-Calculus, or Pre-Calculus Dual Enrollment.
 Dual Enrollment requires 3.0 GPA and a Math ACT of 19 or Higher.
-Dual enrollment in the spring semester for Nashville State Community College Math 1530 (3 college credits).
+Dual enrollment in the spring semester NSCC Math 1530 (3 college credits).

-Students must enroll in the Spring semester dual enrollment course for college credit for Statistics through Nashville State Community College.
+Students must enroll in the Spring semester dual enrollment course for college credit for Statistics through NSCC.
 A TI-84 graphing calculator is required for this course.
 An introduction to basic concepts and formulas for both descriptive and inferential statistics - Topics include: the nature of data, uses and abuses of statistics, methods of sampling, summarizing data, pictures of data, counting techniques, measures of central tendency, measures of variation, measures of position, understanding probability, binomial and normal distributions, Central Limit Theorem, confidence intervals, fundamentals of hypothesis testing for both one and two samples, ANOVA, linear regression and a brief introduction to nonparametric statistics.
 This course is particularly helpful for education majors and for students who plan to major in nursing or other medical fields.
 This class includes projects, research and the extensive use of technology.
+Students taking this course will be scheduled in Statistics Honors for Semester 1 and receive the Dual Enrollment Credit in Semester 2.

-SAILS STATISTICS - Course # G02H37-SS 1 Credit; 12th
+SAILS STATISTICS - Course # G02H75 1 Credit; 12th

-Available starting Fall 2022, this course aligns the Statewide Dual Credit (SDC) Introduction to Probability and Statistics learning objectives with the Tennessee Board of Regents (TBR) Math Learning Support competencies, making it an Early Postsecondary Opportunity (EPSO) for students.
+This course aligns the Statewide Dual Credit (SDC) Introduction to Probability and Statistics learning objectives with the Tennessee Board of Regents (TBR) Math Learning Support competencies, making it an Early Postsecondary Opportunity (EPSO) for students.
+Students must score less than a 19 on the math component of the ACT to enroll in this course.